 Your all-hands meetings are productive.
 But, that doesn’t mean they’re something that employees always look forward to.
 After all, it’s yet another meeting they have to sit through.

-To mitigate some of that inevitable dread, try to pair your meeting with something enjoyable that employees get excited about.
+To mitigate some of that inevitable dread, try to pair your meeting with something fun and creative that employees get excited about.

 This could be as simple as hosting your all-hands meeting toward the end of the day and offering free snacks and beverages for participants.
 Or, you could take things a step further like Etsy and kick off the meeting with something that employees definitely don’t want to miss (in Etsy’s case, the CEO doing a Johnny Cash cover).

-The concept of combining something people need to do with something they want to do has been coined as temptation bundling, and utilizing it for your all-hands meeting is an effective tactic.
+The concept of combining something people need to do with something they want to do has been coined as temptation bundling, and implementing it during your all-hands meetings is an effective tactic for building company culture and team spirit.
+By participating in a company-wide activity, participants will also have the valuable opportunity to put their communication skills to the test.

 4. Invite outside guests